ThornEnterprise/Tarot/README.md

 Tarot.py calls Deck.py as a module to serve cards.

-Contributions are welcome, plenty of room to add, improve, and optimize.
+Contributions are welcome.
+Plenty of room to add, improve, and optimize.